Amanj1/PhyloProtTTV/README.md

 | RAxML-NG | v.0.9.0 |

 ## Required files
 In the pipeline we have two channels for inputs.
-First channel called "contig_files" requires a folder called "contig_files" and should include fasta files with the extension name '.fa'.
+First channel called "contig_files" requires a folder called "contig_files" and should include fasta files with the extension name '.fasta'.
 You will need to specify which ORF region the sequences belongs to in each file for the pipeline to add the correct outgroup.
 This pipeline is hardcoded for TTV ORFs and you can choose between ORF1, ORF2, ORF3 and ORF4.
 ```
 >10350_5_ORF1_AML
 ```